 Emerge Scholar Spotlight

 The College of Education and Professional Studies Emerge Scholar Program is helping students graduate with a portfolio of real-world experience.
-These students have earned the distinction of Emerge Scholar by developing professional skills, and have proven that they have the talent and drive to succeed in the 21st century.
+Learn more about the program through these Emerge Scholars' testimonials.

 Emerge Scholar: Tracie Esmond

 Bachelor of Social Work, 2017

 "Not a lot of people can say they found their 'purpose' in life, but thanks to my experience and education at UWF, I can say 'I DID!'
 As an Emerge scholar, I was given the opportunity to take high-impact classes that not only gave me the skills to be a great social worker but actually made a difference in the way I approach life.
 I encourage all my classmates in the MSW program to become an Emerge Scholar.
 It gives you a head start at success.
 The UWF Social Work program is the best!
 The professors care about students.
 You can go to their offices and talk to them about anything.
 They will go out of their way to help.
 I'm so thankful and blessed to be a UWF alumna."

 "I am grateful for the opportunity to be an Emerge Scholar.
 As a result of the program, I have been able to work closely with my professors during the high-impact classes which have allowed me to gain additional skills while earning my degree.
 The education went beyond the classroom, and I was provided several unique and memorable experiences, such as traveling to Guatemala, advocating in Tallahassee, and presenting at the UWF Scholar Symposium.
 The leadership and career tool requirements aided me in building a portfolio that stands out.
 Being president of UWF Student Social Work Organization has been beneficial in preparing me for my career as a social worker.
 My future goal is to become a licensed clinical social worker, and I plan to specialize in sexual trauma."